basham/swit-workshop-impact/slides.md

 Solutions.

 Notes:
+Now, we transition from the problem space to the solution space.
 The fourth level of impact maps is deliverables.
 It asks the question, "How will you help the actors make the intended impact?"
 These are the solutions you may provide.